cloudinary-devs/nodejs-photo-album/README.md

 Try uploading images and videos using each of the pages, then see them being displayed on the Gallery page.

+## Backend

+If you would like to explore how some backend specific API endpoints work, have a look at the `/upload-from-local` and `/upload-large-from-local` endpoints that both upload files from the local filesystem and not from the browser.
+(The browser upload examples are visible via the UI and are handled by the remaining endpoints)

 # Explore

 - Take a look at the source code to understand how it works.